On partial information retrieval: the unconstrained 100 prisoner problem: Unbounded (pure) random strategy

 Consequently, the probability that a prisoner does get her key within $a$ attempts is easily obtained by subtracting the above number from the unity.
 If we consider $N$ players and impose that exactly $w$ must be winners, we obtain the P-function for the pure random strategy:

 In figure \ref{fig:pure-random} we present the P-function for $N=100$.
-The minimum-winner P-function for the pure random strategy is everywhere smaller than (or equal to) the properly bounded random-strategy P-function, as expected from the discussion in section \ref{subsec:2.1}.
-This is also confirmed by the estimation of the efficiency for this unbounded strategy, $\eta= 0.66$, the lowest efficiency value encountered throughout the analysis.
-[2]{#2}
+The minimum-winner P-function for the pure random strategy is everywhere smaller than (or equal to) the properly bounded random-strategy P-function, as expected from the discussion in section \ref{subsec:2.1}, but this inequality does not hold for the exact-winner P-function in the whole $a$-$w$ plane.\\ This is also confirmed by the estimation of the efficiency for this unbounded strategy, $\eta= 0.66$, the lowest efficiency value encountered throughout the analysis.